wangaustin/garregmach/README.md

 # garregmach
-The Garreg Mach Project aims to help students reduce costs associated with higher education by crowdsourcing resources.
+An open-source project with the goal of reducing costs associated with higher education, one step at a time.

+## Current Platforms
+### Library